cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/blog/podfriends.md

 description: image thanks to freepik.com

 ---
-Our Podcast friends are the best!
+Our podcast friends are the best!
 They ALL covered our Clash Files Clash Scrims!
 So we wanted to give them a special shout out and recommend that in addition to these episodes, you give their shows a listen, because they're great!

 * [**Clash on the Poddy** ](https://anchor.fm/tj920/)discussed the TH14 war in [Episode 3 of Season 3](https://anchor.fm/tj920/episodes/S3-Ep-3-The-TH14-Only-War-and-the-Warden-Walk-Super-Archer-Attack-e10veb6)
 * [**Crystal 2 Join**](https://www.buzzsprout.com/973969/) talked about the war in [Episode 39](https://www.buzzsprout.com/973969/8530823-episode-39-50-v-50-all-th14-event-7-different-attacks-for-cwl-and-top-3-post-covid-things-to-do)